eharada/Data_Viz_Deception_Project/README.md

 #### <i>Data Wrangling:</i>

 In Jupyter, the data needed to be cleaned up for typos.
 For example, Pennsylvania had extra characters for some of the data.
 This could be due to how the data was converted from CDC.
-In addition, we will remove certain columns that we do not need such as the data_field_code, time_period, and time_period_type.
+In addition, some rows had empty cells for the values so those entries were dropped.
+Lastly, we will remove certain columns that we do not need such as the data_field_code, time_period, and time_period_type.

 ## Prototypes:
 #### <i>1st Iteration:</i>